FrankN88/MS2_University-Research-Group/TESTING.md

 Manual testing was conducted on the following elements of the [People Page](people.html):

  - All the elements are responsive (header, footer, jumbotron, titles, cards, dynamic gallery)
+ - The cards align vertically in small devices
  - The Navbar turns into a toggler icon in smaller devices

    ![xxxx Test](place_picture/gif_here)